 You may not be able to have a COVID-19 vaccine if you:

 Check with your doctor or a public health nurse before you get a COVID-19 vaccine.

-Always tell your healthcare provider if you have allergies or if you have had a side effect from a vaccine in the past.
+Always tell your healthcare provider if you have allergies or if you've had a side effect from a vaccine in the past.

 What is COVID-19?
-COVID-19 is a new strain of coronavirus responsible for a worldwide pandemic.
+COVID-19 is a new strain of coronavirus that’s caused a worldwide pandemic.
 The virus affects the lungs and airways (also called a respiratory illness).
 Symptoms may include:

 Most people have only mild symptoms or no symptoms at all.
-But some people, such as seniors and adults with other health problems, can get very sick and may need care in a hospital.
+But if you’re an older adult or have other health problems, you can get very sick and may need care in a hospital.
 In serious cases, COVID-19 can cause a lung infection (called pneumonia), that makes it hard to breathe without help, and can even lead to death.

 COVID symptoms for a list of all symptoms that may be related to COVID-19.

 How does it spread?
 COVID-19 spreads:

 It’s important to know that COVID-19 can spread before symptoms start.

 ahs.ca/covid to find out more.

 How can I prevent COVID-19 from spreading?
 To prevent COVID-19 from spreading:

-If you think you’ve been exposed to COVID-19 or have symptoms, take the COVID-19 Self-Assessment at
+If you think you’ve had contact with COVID-19 or have symptoms, take the COVID-19 Self-Assessment at

 Current as of: October 6, 2021